LinkedIn CAPI: the solution to improve your advertising performance

 Congratulations

-You have now finished configuring LinkedIn CAPI, and have verified that your data is being sent to LinkedIn.
+You have completed the LinkedIn CAPI setup and verified that your data is correctly transmitted to LinkedIn.

-If you encountered any problems during these steps, please contact our support team.
+If you encountered any problems during these steps, feel free to contact our support team.